-To satisfy the VCMI Claims Code, companies must publicly disclose this metric annually.
-Companies must disclose whether the credits are from emissions reduction or removal projects.
+To satisfy the VCMI Claims Code, companies shall publicly disclose this metric each year the company makes a claim.
+Companies shall disclose whether the credits are from emissions reduction or removal projects.

 Companies that have responded to the CDP Full Corporate Questionnaire will have disclosed this metric within question 7.79.1: "Provide details of the project-based carbon credits canceled by your organization in the reporting year."